Please read this first!

 The balance of the price must be paid 28 days before the activity date, unless otherwise agreed.
 If you book within the balance due period you must pay the full activity price at the time of booking.
 If the balance is not paid in time we reserve the right to cancel your activity, and retain your deposit.
 Please note that we do not send a reminder, and receipts are issued only on request by email.

 You pay the balance, usually 28 days before the activity commences.

 3. If you change your booking

-If after your booking has been confirmed you wish to transfer to a different activity or date in this brochure, we will make every effort to satisfy your requirements provided that written notification is received at our offices from the person who made the booking, not later than the date on which balance of the original activity price is due for payment.
+If after your booking has been confirmed you wish to transfer to a different activity, date or location, we will make every effort to satisfy your requirements provided that written notification (email) is received from the person who made the booking, not later than the date on which balance of the original activity price is due for payment.
 Alterations made within the balance due period will be regarded as a cancellation by you of the original activity.
 If after your booking has been confirmed you are unavoidably prevented from proceeding and wish to transfer your confirmed booking to another suitable person, you can do so.
 You, as transferor of the activity, and the transferee shall be jointly and severally liable to us for the payment of the balance due, together with all additional charges of whatever sort imposed by the suppliers providing component parts of your activity.